 Another place will be through your local beekeeping association; these generally have websites and monthly meetings.
 Go to a meeting and ask around, find the one with hives closest to your home and then ask them some questions about how they keep their bees.

-Important Questions to ask your Prospective Beekeeper
+Important Questions to ask a Bee Keeper

 - Where are your bees located?
 (The closer to your home the better.)